Latvia : Safety by City

 So...
 How Safe Is Latvia Really?

 - Currency - Euro is the official currency for Latvia and most of Europe.
-ATMs are very easy to find and credit cards acceptable in many establishments such as hotels and restaurants.
+ATMs are very easy to find and credit cards are accepted in many establishments such as hotels and restaurants.

 - Weather - Latvia has a warm temperate humid climate with pleasant summers and reasonably mild winters that last from January until March.
 Average temperatures range from 10°C to 15°C in winter, but temperatures sometimes drop as low as -6.6°C